Hipomenes/hipomenes.github.io/_pages/lecturas.md

 title:
 ---

-Listas de lectura.
+# Listas de lectura

 <br>

 Here is a collection of the reading lists that I use to keep track of the books I read for pleasure (mostly literature.

 <div class="fl w-100">
-{% for post in site.categories.news %}
+{% for post in site.categories.lecturas %}
     <time class="di-ns f6 ttu tracked gray code">
         {{ post.date | date_to_string }}
     </time>